Shortcut Lefse with Instant Potatoes

 Instructions

-• Mix the Dough: In a large mixing bowl, whisk together the instant potato flakes, all-purpose flour, salt, and granulated sugar until combined.
+- Mix the Dough: In a large mixing bowl, whisk together the instant potato flakes, all-purpose flour, salt, and granulated sugar (if using) until combined.5 c.
+(365 g) instant potato flakes2 ½ c.
+(300 g) unbleached all-purpose flour (RECOMMEND WEIGHING)1 tsp salt½ c.
+(100 g) granulated sugar

-• Roll Out the Lefse: Preheat your lefse grill (or a large, flat griddle) to 400°F (200°C).
-On a floured pastry board with a cloth, use a corrugated rolling pin (covered with a rolling pin sock) to roll each dough disc into a thin, 8–10-inch round.
+- Roll Out Lefse: On a floured pastry board with a cloth, use a corrugated rolling pin (covered with a rolling pin sock) to roll each dough disc into a thin, 12-14-inch round.
 Keep the board and pin lightly floured to prevent sticking.

-• Cook the Lefse: Carefully transfer each round to the hot grill using a lefse turning stick.
-Cook for 1–2 minutes per side, until light golden spots appear.
-The lefse should be soft and pliable, not crispy.
-Stack cooked lefse on a plate, covering with a towel to keep them soft.
+- Cook the Lefse: Carefully transfer each round to the hot grill using a lefse turning stick.
+Cook for 1½–2½ minutes per side (longer at lower temps), until very light golden spots appear.
+The lefse should still be soft and pliable.
+Lay cooked lefse on a tea towel to cool. (do not stack while warm).
+As you work and lefse cools, transfer to a stack of cooled lefse for folding and storing later.

 Notes

-• Potato Flake Brand: Hungry Jack is the brand I use most often and the one I recommend.
+- Potato Flake Brand: Hungry Jack is the brand I use most often and the one I recommend.
+I have also successfully used Idahoan brand flakes.

 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Thank you for your support!